cdmoro/literature-clock/README.md

 # Literature Clock

-A clock that tells the time using quotes from literature.
+A clock for book lovers that tells the time using quotes from literature.
 Support for multiple languages, themes, and more!

 Based on the work of [Johannes Enevoldsen](https://twitter.com/JohsEnevoldsen) ([literature-clock](https://github.com/JohannesNE/literature-clock)) and [Jaap Meijers](http://www.eerlijkemedia.nl/) ([e-reader clock](https://www.instructables.com/id/Literary-Clock-Made-From-E-reader/)).